dbatorski/RepData_PeerAssessment1/PA1_template.md

 ```
 There is 2304 missing values in the data set.

-Filling in all of the missing values in the dataset by replacing them with mean for that 5-minute interval.
-Create a new variable steps2 that is equal to the original but with the missing data filled in.
+The strategy for filling in the missing values in the dataset is to impute them using the average number of steps taken per 5-minute interval across all days.
+A new variable steps2 is created that is equal to the original but with the missing data filled in.

 ```r
 steps2 = steps